 The first time I visited Puebla City was in my college years.
 There was a student competition back then and I was part of the team.
-Although our focus at the time was the competition, we did spare some time to tourist around the city.
+Although our focus at the time was the competition, we did spare some time to tour around the city.
 I fell in love with it.
 Just walking along its streets made me feel so relaxed.
-Even though it’s one of Mexico’s largest cities, there was a small town vibe to it.
+Even though it’s one of Mexico’s largest cities, there was a small-town vibe to it.
 You could feel it in the air.
 It was as if time had stopped.
 Old people seated in the plaza, kids running and playing around, while I enjoyed my ice cream seated on a bench under the shadow of a huge tree.
 What else could I ask for?
 You don’t get this in many places, I can assure you.

 My stay in Puebla City was short.
 I wish I had stayed more time.
-It’s a really picturesque, charming city that should be on every traveler’s bucket list.
+It’s a picturesque, charming city that should be on every traveler’s bucket list.
 A couple of days definitely aren’t enough.
 But if you don’t have that much time just like me, here are some ideas you could put into practice.

 Officially named Puebla de Zaragoza, Puebla City is located in the center/south portion of Mexico.
 It is located about 136 km (84.5 miles) from Mexico City.
 The trip by land between these two major cities takes around 2.5 hours.
 Due to their proximity, land travel is an option between these two points.

 Hermanos Serdan International Airport is the airport that serves this city.
 It is situated about 32 km (20 miles) or 40 minutes from the city center.
 It seems there are no direct flights between Mexico City and Puebla City, so you’ll either have to take a connecting flight or travel by land.
 This really surprised me.
 Puebla City is connected to other major destinations like Monterrey and Guadalajara, but not Mexico City.
 Other than that, the only international destination out of this airport is Houston, Texas in the U.S. via United.

 A Few Things to Do